yagpdb-cc/yagpdb-cc/yagpdb-cc-website/docs/addingccs.md

 {{/*CONFIGURATION VALUES START*/}}
 */}}
 ```
-Follow the insctructions as it states.
+Follow the instructions as it states.
 Remove the leading comment, and further comments to remove if it says to do so.

 ### Configuration Variables
 In many custom commands there will be a `{{/* CONFIGURATION AREA STARTS */}}` where you must edit the values of the variables for the command to properly work in your server.
 The variables between `{{/* CONFIGURATION AREA STARTS */}}` and `{{/* CONFIGURATION AREA ENDS */}}` are what you must edit to run the custom command properly.